Mind the Gap: Detecting Cluster Exits for Robust Local Density-Based Score Normalization in Anomalous Sound Detection: Cluster exit detection

 \section{Cluster exit detection}

-We propose a training-free \ac{ced} mechanism for adaptive neighborhood selection in local density-based normalization.
+\Ac{ced} is a training-free mechanism for adaptive neighborhood selection in local density-based normalization.
 Because local density estimates in \ac{ldn} are defined with respect to reference neighborhoods, all computations are carried out independently for each reference sample $y \in \mathcal{X}_{\text{ref}}$ using only distances to other reference samples.
-The method requires no labels, no training, and no dataset-specific tuning, and can be integrated into existing \ac{ldn} backends as a drop-in replacement for a fixed neighborhood size~$K$.
+The method requires no labels or training, and can replace a fixed neighborhood size~$K$ in existing \ac{ldn} backends.
 The central contribution is to demonstrate that adaptively selecting neighborhood sizes via cluster exit detection, rather than fixing $K$, is essential for preserving locality and stabilizing performance.
-Fixed thresholds are used, but stable behavior across datasets and embedding models indicates that effectiveness stems from detecting distance jumps rather than precise threshold values.
+Fixed thresholds are used throughout all experiments.